 While it’s not important to know ALL the details about DBT, it can be very useful to know “what you are getting into” based on what a therapist says they specialize in.
-As such, let me break DBT down a little bit.
-DBT, which is short for Dialectical Behavioral Therapy (because that is a mouthful!), is a type of therapy which has gotten some attention in the media in recent years.
-It was developed by Marsha Linehan, who is also a prolific/best-selling writer about the topic and professor of Psychology at the University of Washington.
-In 2011, Dr. Linehan courageously disclosed that she has struggled with a life-long history of BPD.
+DBT, which is short for Dialectical Behavioral Therapy, is a type of therapy which has gotten some attention in the media in recent years.
+It was developed by Marsha Linehan, who is also a best-selling writer about the topic and professor of Psychology at the University of Washington.

-Firstly, Dialectical Behavior Therapy uses the word dialectic which means being able to hold two opposing views at the same time.
+Dialectical Behavior Therapy uses the word dialectic which means being able to hold two opposing views at the same time.
 The main “dialectic” or opposing views for the DBT therapist are acceptance and change.
-This means that when I am in therapy with a client I work hard to understand where they are now and validate that they are doing the best that they can with what they know.
-However, it also means that, even though I am accepting my client and their experience as it is, I am also helping to move them towards changing things which aren’t working for them.
-I also encourage my clients to approach their problems this way – with a gentle acceptance for their struggles while still identifying potential areas for change and taking active steps towards that change.
-Long story short, DBT focuses on the fact that once we can accept our current struggles as they are and as a part of our experience we are often more free to make meaningful change.
+This means that during therapy with a client the therapist works to understand where they are now and validate that they are doing the best that they can with what they know.
+However, it also means that, even though a client and their experience is being accepted as it is, the therapist also helps to move them towards changing things which aren’t working for them.
+Clients are encouraged to approach their problems this way – with a gentle acceptance for their struggles while still identifying potential areas for change and taking active steps towards that change.
+Long story short, DBT focuses on the fact that once we can accept our current struggles as they are and as a part of our experience we allow ourselves to make meaningful change.

-There are a few more basic assumptions that I have when meeting with a client which resonate from the DBT perspective.
-These assumptions include the idea that people are doing the best that they can, want to improve, and need to learn new skills in therapy which they can apply and practice in their “real lives.”
-This impacts how I interact with clients and work with them to move towards and maintain changes in their lives.
-It means that I focus on my client’s strengths and motivation throughout the therapy process.
-It also means I typically assign homework so that my clients get a chance to practice what is talked about or worked through in the therapy session in the life situations in which they feel they need to be able to use them.
+There are a few more basic assumptions from the DBT perspective and include the idea that people are doing the best that they can, want to improve, and need to learn new skills in therapy which they can apply and practice in their “real lives.”
+The focus becomes the client’s strengths and motivation throughout the therapy process to move towards and maintain change.
+It also means that ‘homework’ is typically assigned so that clients get a chance to practice what is talked about or worked through in the therapy session in the life situations in which they feel they need to be able to use them.

 We then begin to look at specific events in which emotions or thoughts and emotions lead to unhelpful behavior and try to identify a place in those series of events in which the person could have made a different choice or used a new skill to change the outcome.
 Initially we practice this together but with time clients often begin to track this more independently as well.